Skip to content

 Press expertise

-Anne is available to comment on coaching, and autism in the human resource management context.
+Anne is available to comment on neurodivergence and inclusion in the workplace.